comibat/security/list_of_common_ports.md

 SNMP is used to manage devices on a network.
 It has some funny terminology.
 For example, instead of using the word password the word community is used instead.
 But it is kind of the same thing.
 A common community-string/password is public.

-You can have read-only access to the snmp.Often just with the community string `public`.
+You can have read-only access to the snmp.
+Often just with the community string `public`.

 Common community strings
 ```